 An essential feature of being an NHS Foundation Trust is that our patients, public and staff are involved in the decision making process through our Council of Governors.
 A key role of the Council of Governors is to hold the Non-Executive directors, both individually and collectively, to account for the performance of the Board of Directors and to represent the interests of NHS foundation trust members, our staff and of the public.

 Our Council of Governors meet four times each year.
-More details of the Council meetings, which are open to the public, can be found here.
+Find out more about the Council Meetings, which are open to the public.

 Membership of the Council of Governors

-We have a total of 17 Governors on the KGH Council comprising:
+We currently have 30 Governors on the KGH Council comprising:

-- 10 public elected governors representing the four districts (known as constituencies) in which the majority of our patients live: Kettering, Corby, Wellingborough and East Northants.
-Each of the four districts is represented by up to three Governors.
+- 18 public elected governors representing the six districts (known as constituencies) in which the majority of our patients live: Kettering, Corby, Wellingborough, West Northants and East Northants and the Rest of UK (currently defined as England within the Trust’s Constitution).
+Each of the six districts is represented by up to four Governors.

 - 4 stakeholder appointed governors drawn from organisations that represent patient or public interests and academic institutions with whom we have a strong relationship.
 Our appointed governors come from the following organisations:

-Each of our Governors has a term of office of three years and can stand for re-election or re-appointment for a maximum of three terms.
+Governors serve terms of office of two or three years depending on when they were elected or appointed, and can stand for re-election or re-appointment for a maximum of three terms.